boveus/hyrax-wiki/Sufia-Development-Guide.md

 You may want to see the test application in your browser to verify that your changes look correct.
 This section assumes that you have generated the test app via `rake engine_cart:generate`.

 1. Verify that ActiveFedora has installed the development templates by looking for `.internal_test_app/config/solr_wrapper_test.yml`.
-(Note: As of the latest draft of this document, ActiveFedora has **not** been released with this change.
+(Note: ActiveFedora was first released with this change in version [9.13.10](https://github.com/projecthydra/active_fedora/releases/tag/v9.13.0).
 If the file exists skip to step 3.)
 1. Copy the templates from ActiveFedora

-   Unfortunately this will need to be done each time you regenerate the test application.
-This step is a bit hacky and should go away once the latest ActiveFedora has been released with this commit:  [c8309ae](https://github.com/projecthydra/active_fedora/commit/c8309aecd4672d719271cd98c103f017f25191a1).
+   If you don't have the files you will need to copy them each time you regenerate the test application.
+This step is a bit hacky and the fixed was added to ActiveFedora in [c8309ae](https://github.com/projecthydra/active_fedora/commit/c8309aecd4672d719271cd98c103f017f25191a1).

   1. Get the following dev environment-related files from ActiveFedora and put them in `.internal_test_app/`:
     * [.fcrepo_wrapper](https://github.com/projecthydra/active_fedora/blob/master/lib/generators/active_fedora/config/fedora/templates/.fcrepo_wrapper)